Skip to search results

 Our article covers how to measure your stance, fit your bindings to your boots, and mount your bindings on your snowboard.

-Types of Heart-Rate Monitors
+Types of Heart-Rate Monitors (HRM)

 Which features matter to you?

-- Stride data: By tracking ground contact time, some HRMs can show a runner how evenly split their stride is, among other stride-related data.
+- Stride data: By tracking ground contact time, HRMs can show a runner how evenly split their stride is, among other stride-related data.

-- Sport-specific features: These can include speed and cadence feedback for cyclists and runners or pool-lap counters and stroke recognition for swimmers.
+- Sport-specific features: These can include speed and cadence feedback for cyclists and runners, or pool-lap counters and stroke recognition for swimmers.

 Heart Rate Monitor Use and Design